CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 ### Voice Version {#voice-version-talk}

-Some casts allow choose the voice version.
+Some casts allow choose the voice version. \* There are no voices available currently.

 ### Text File Character Code